March Organic Update: March is for Microbes

 The Andersons Organics is excited to announce we are now distributing CX-1 by Purple Cow Organics.
 This broad-spectrum liquid biological is a compost extract containing hundreds of different bacterial and fungal strains.
 CX-1 can be added to any field pass, such as in-furrow at planting, at side-dress, or as a foliar, to introduce microbiology directly onto the crop.
 These microbes will go to work to make more mineral nutrition available to the crop, along with improving plant health and resilience from disease and pests.
 The result is a more nutrient-dense, higher yielding crop.
 In 2020 field trials in Tennessee on organic corn, there was a 16 bushel increase over the check, at a 5-gallon application rate of CX-1 with 1 pint of Fulvic LQ™ in furrow.
 In 2019 field trials in Wisconsin on organic corn, this same application rate of CX-1 plus Fulvic LQ resulted in a 13 bushel increase average over the check.

 We look forward to continuing to support your organic needs this spring.
-If you have any questions about microbiology and our latest organic product, Purple Cow’s CX-1, please email me at firstname.lastname@example.org.
+If you have any questions about microbiology and our latest organic product, Purple Cow’s CX-1, please email us at firstname.lastname@example.org.

 ©2021 The Andersons, Inc. All rights reserved.